MacDelilahHao/CISC101-Group16-TravelPlanner/modules/02_plan_builder.md

 Use a simple loop to build days:

 for each day:
-    pick Morning activity that lasts a maximum of 1 hour (near lodging)
+    pick Morning activity that lasts a maximum of 1 hour with budget of $30 (near lodging)
-    pick Midday activity that lasts a maximum of 1 hour (close by)
+    pick Midday activity that lasts a maximum of 1 hour with budget of $30 (close by)
-    pick Afternoon activity that lasts a maximum of 1 hour (different theme)
+    pick Afternoon activity that lasts a maximum of 1 hour with budget of $30 (different theme)
-    pick Evening restaurant or optional event that lasts a maximum of 1 hour
+    pick Evening restaurant or optional event that lasts a maximum of 1 hour with budget of $30

 ---